 You will learn about the vast field of agriculture and livestock production outside of the world of veterinary medicine and participate in many hands-on activities, including:

-- Visit beef and dairy cattle, swine, sheep, goat and horse educational units
+- Visits to the beef and dairy cattle, swine, sheep, goat and horse educational units

 - Run laboratory experiments

 - Attend farm and industry tours and hear from industry guests

 - Explore the science, technology and biotechnology of livestock industries and the interaction of animal production and food safety

 - Participate in leadership activities

 And you’ll make many new friends from across North Carolina and beyond.

 How to Apply